Register

 Better Hypoxia Training: Rob Bests a Chamber

-We sometimes think that another word for hypoxia ought to be denial or, at the very least, the phrase “false sense of well-being” should morph to “self-delusion.”
+ink that another word for hypoxia ought to be denial or, at the very least, the phrase “false sense of well-being” should morph to “self-delusion.”
 In the aviation press, we have beaten the hypoxia topic to a pink pulp, because it lends itself so readily to the pointing of a boney finger at the profoundly stupid things pilots sometimes do.

 In this regard, hypoxia is the multi-headed beast-we can be dumb about ignoring

 its dangers, dumb about ignoring training meant to mitigate the risk and really dumb when it actually happens.
 And how often is that?
-We dont really know, because even if an accident is caused by hypoxia, the post-mortem may offer only speculative conclusions.
+We don’t really know, because even if an accident is caused by hypoxia, the post-mortem may offer only speculative conclusions.
 In many GA accidents, the true cause may drift downwind with the smoke from the wreckage simply because light aircraft forensics are so inadequate.

 Half of knowing what to do about hypoxia is knowing when youve got it and two recent training programs purport to do just that.
 Both are essentially desktop technology, one limited to Flight Safety Internationals simulator-based training network, the other is a newer technology thats being marketed by Biomedtech Australia and is available through the U.S.-based AirCare Solutions.
 We reported on the FSI program in the February 2006 issue of The Aviation Consumer.
 We demod the Biomedtech program at the NBAA show in Atlanta in September.